 Sales and Marketing

 Juniper sells its products directly and through distributors, resellers, and original equipment manufacturers (OEMs).
-About 65% of revenue came from service providers with the rest from corporate customers.
-In 2014, no customer accounted for more than 10% of sales.
+About 68% of revenue came from service providers with the rest from corporate customers.

 Juniper finds itself increasingly dwarfed by competitors for IP networking equipment.
 In one area, Cisco dominates and in another the proposed merger of Nokia and Alcatel-Lucent would result in another bigger rival.